SickHub/docker-cups-airprint/README.md

   * ssl config
   * per printer: name, location, description, device URI, URL for PPD or model
     * `lpadmin` command (without `.ppd`)
+* [ ] make it configurable through ENV incl. `.ppd` support (binary file) - how?
+  * background: it would be great if I did not have to create my own image just to configure my printer...
+  * Options:
+    * mount directory -> requires users to setup persistent storage...
+    * install printer on every startup with `lpadmin` -> nice idea!
+    * through ENV (one line, BASE64 encoded?) -> veeery ugly
 * [ ] fix SSL: #1
 * [ ] cleanup and create proper documentation
 * [ ] How to get `.ppd` directly for your printer?